 A dedicated chamber musician, Stephen has performed in award-winning ensembles including the University of Texas Guitar Quartet, the Global Guitar Duo, and the University of Southern California's Baroque Sinfonia.
 In settings ranging from outreach concerts to concert series, his ensembles have performed extensively throughout Los Angeles, Austin, and much of the country.

 Stephen was a founding member of the University of Texas Guitar Quartet, along with Thales Smith, Kyle Comer, and Carlos Martinez.
 The University of Texas Guitar Quartet quickly became one of the top young guitar ensembles in the nation.
 In 2013, after winning first place in two national competitions and concertizing across Texas, they were invited to perform in an ensemble showcase at the prestigious Guitar Foundation of America Festival, the largest and most important guitar event in the world.

 With the Global Guitar Duo, Stephen was awarded the USC Gluck Fellowship, which funded dozens of outreach concerts in underprivileged Los Angeles communities.
 With great success, he worked to play engaging repertoire from around the world, and present it in a way that resonated with audiences of all backgrounds.

 Stephen's interest in early music led him to study baroque guitar and continuo with USC Professor and acclaimed lutenist Jason Yoshida.
 The USC Baroque Sinfonia, which Stephen performed in, was recently invited to perform a concert of Polish Baroque music at the 2016 Early Music America festival in Berkeley, CA.

-Stephen currently divides his time between teaching, recoding, composing, and performing solo concerts.
+Stephen currently divides his time between teaching, recoding, and performing.

 Please feel free to contact Stephen at firstname.lastname@example.org